Medically reviewed on March 25, 2018.

 - Avoid contact sports or other situations where bruising or injury could occur.

-dasatinib can cause changes in the heart rhythm, such as a condition called QT prolongation.
+dasatinib can cause changes in heart rhythm, such as a condition called QT prolongation.
 It may change the way your heart beats and cause fainting or serious side effects in some patients.
-Check with your doctor right away if you have any symptoms of heart rhythm problems, such as fast, pounding, or irregular heartbeats.
+Check with your doctor right away if you have any symptoms of heart rhythm problems, such as a fast, pounding, or irregular heartbeat.

 Using dasatinib may cause headache, muscle or joint pain, skin rash, or unusual tiredness or weakness.
 If these symptoms persist and become worse, check with your doctor.

 dasatinib may increase your risk of having a condition called pulmonary arterial hypertension (high blood pressure in the lungs).
 This may occur at anytime during treatment with dasatinib.
 Check with your doctor right away if you have the following symptoms: shortness of breath, troubled breathing, tiredness, or swelling all over your body (fluid retention).